XhinLiang/xhinliang.com/resume/en-enhanced.md

   Backend engineer of server platform, building the most dramatic and largest live-streaming platform in the world;
   Architect of serial foundational features such as signaling frameworks, cover storage, long-connection networking, and CDN scheduling;
   Stability PIC of several substantial events, supporting Spring Festival, National Day, and Promotion Night;
-  Technical speaker, bravo of the department, continuous outstanding performance employee.
+  Technical speaker, bravo of the department, continuous best performer.

 Tencent
 : *Fullstack Engineer, Intern & Employee*